hirasso/parcel-plugin-modernizr/README.md

 ## Usage

-Create a file named `.modernizrrc` in the root folder of your project and put your config inside, for example:
+In your project's source folder, create a file `modernizr.mdrnzr` and put in your Modernizr config, for example:

 ```json
 {